-Unreal Engine’s Audio Rendering: Retrospectives and Case Study Analysis
+Unreal Engine’s Audio Rendering: Retrospectives and Case Study Analysis (WATCH NOW)

 Learn about the Unreal Engine team’s development process for the new audio renderer, which includes balancing live Fortnite support and feature development, and maintaining backward compatibility, all while pushing forward on innovation and long-term vision.
 Hear the latest on feature prioritization and process, AB testing methodologies and techniques, and retrospectives on specific case studies.
 Preview new features coming in 4.22 and 4.23, along with a glimpse of the UE4 audio roadmap.

 3:30PM - 4:30PM PDT | Speaker: Aaron McLeran

 Get a roundup of all the latest animation features built for Unreal Engine over the past year, including those created for Fortnite that have made their way back into the tools.

 Learn how new features and upgrades have been battle-tested to improve animation quality, optimize runtime performance and reduce memory usage in order to support a hundred players on mobile and large crowds of enemies.

 5:00PM - 6:00PM PDT | Speakers: James Golding, Laurent Delayen

 A Hands-on Look at Using Ray Tracing in Games with UE 4.22 (WATCH NOW)